Distributed Pharmaceutical Analysis Lab

 5) Suspicious samples undergo additional analysis at UND and then we jointly write a report to alert the appropriate country medical regulatory authorities and sometimes, the WHO.

-Download the Methodology Manual (August 2018 update!
-New, Improved!)
+Download the Methodology Manual (April 2020 update!
+Now with more pharmaceuticals)

 This manual is a work in progress.
 Questions and comments are welcome.
 The first sections describe how to choose and validate HPLC assays; suggested assay conditions for several antibiotics are included at the end of the manual.
 Other assays may be found in pharmacopeia monographs, such as the WHO's International Pharmacopoeia and the USP monographs.
 DPAL participants may contact Dr. Lieberman for more information about USP monograph procedures (they are behind a paywall, but USP has kindly given us access through their Academic Connection Program).